Opentrons/opentrons/api/docs/source/v2/apiv2index.rst

 The protocol context has two responsibilities:

 1) Remember, track, and check the robot’s state
-2) Expose the functions that make the robot act
+2) Expose the functions that make the robot execute actions

 The protocol context plays the same role as the ``robot``, ``labware``, ``instruments``, and ``modules`` objects in past versions of the API, with one important difference: it is only one object; and because it is passed in to your protocol rather than imported, it is possible for the API to be much more rigorous about separating simulation from reality.